horsto/OCTRON-docs/docs/annotating.md

 All layers can be toggled visible/invisible by clicking the 👁️ symbol on that layer.

+1. Decide which frame to annotate first (e.g. the first frame where all the items you want to label are visible)

-1. Click the video layer and make any adjustments necessary (e.g. adjusting contrast).
+1. Click the video layer and make any adjustments necessary (e.g. adjust contrast).

 2. Click on a points layer and make sure the ➕ symbol is selected in the layer controls panel.
 Use your mouse to left-click on the object you want to track - you should see a translucent mask appear covering that object.
 Right-click on anything that should not be included in that mask.
 The more clicks you make of both kinds, the more refined the mask becomes.
 The clicks do not have to be very precise.